-Subject to certain conditions being met, the Notes may be redeemed prior to their maturity date, in whole but not in part, at the Tax Event Redemption Amount together with accrued interest, at the option of the Issuer, upon the occurrence of a Tax Event (see Condition 3(f) (Redemption upon the occurrence of a Tax Event)).
+Subject to certain conditions being met, the Notes may be redeemed prior to their maturity date, in whole but not in part, at the Tax Event Redemption Amount together with accrued interest, at the option of the Issuer, upon the occurrence of a Tax Event (see Condition 3(e) (Redemption upon the occurrence of a Tax Event)).

-If Condition 3(e) (Redemption upon the occurrence of a Capital Disqualification Event) is specified as being applicable in the applicable Final Terms, subject to certain conditions being met, the Subordinated Notes may be redeemed prior to their maturity date, in whole but not in part, at the Capital Disqualification Event Early Redemption Price together with accrued interest, at the option of the Issuer, upon the occurrence of a Capital Disqualification Event.
+If Condition 3(d) (Redemption upon the occurrence of a Capital Disqualification Event) is specified as being applicable in the applicable Final Terms, subject to certain conditions being met, the Subordinated Notes may be redeemed prior to their maturity date, in whole but not in part, at the Capital Disqualification Event Early Redemption Price together with accrued interest, at the option of the Issuer, upon the occurrence of a Capital Disqualification Event.

-Further, if Condition 3(g) (Redemption of Senior Non-Preferred Notes upon the occurrence of a MREL/TLAC Disqualification Event) is specified as being applicable in the applicable Final Terms, the Senior Non-Preferred Notes may be redeemed prior to their maturity date, in whole but not in part, at the MREL/TLAC Disqualification Event Early Redemption Price together with accrued interest, at the option of the Issuer, upon the occurrence of a MREL/TLAC Disqualification Event of a MREL/TLAC Disqualification Event for a MREL/TLAC Disqualification Event, subject to such redemption being permitted by the Applicable MREL/TLAC Regulations, and subject to the prior consent of the relevant regulator and/or the Relevant Resolution Authority if required.
+Further, if Condition 3(f) (Redemption of Senior Notes upon the occurrence of a MREL/TLAC Disqualification Event) is specified as being applicable in the applicable Final Terms, the Senior Notes may be redeemed prior to their maturity date, in whole but not in part, at the MREL/TLAC Disqualification Event Early Redemption Price together with accrued interest, at the option of the Issuer, upon the occurrence of a MREL/TLAC Disqualification Event, subject to such redemption being permitted by the Applicable MREL/TLAC Regulations, and subject to the prior consent of the relevant regulator and/or the Relevant Resolution Authority if required.